Dynamic pricing: how to maintainOmnichannel consistency?

 Automate routine approvals to streamline the process.
 However, human approval is still required for major rate changes.

-The circuit must remain short.
-Responsiveness is your only real weapon against the competition.
+The process must remain streamlined.
+Responsiveness is your only real advantage over the competition.

 Logs / audit (change traceability)